Wetbikeboy2500/web_content_parser/README.md

 ### Headless Browser Web Scrapers

 Headless browsers provide a lot of power to scrape dynamic pages.
-This project currently uses puppeteer and a forked repo of flutter_inappwebview.
+This project currently uses puppeteer and flutter_inappwebview.
 These two packages provide the power to scrape on any platform.

-**Note:** These packages have only been tested on android and windows machines. flutter_inappwebview has not been maintained in a long time with a long list of reported issues on its repo.
-The stability of using headless browsers can not be guaranteed.
+**Note:** These packages have only been tested on android and windows machines.

 The headless browser system is optional and needs the developer to "add" them to the scraper.
-This is done for tree shaking and allowing the use of custom headless browser with the package.
+This is done for tree shaking and allowing the use of custom headless browsers with the package.
 The interfaces that need to be initialized in the package can be obtained from `import 'package:web_content_parser/headless.dart';`

 #### Mobile: